trimble-oss/tierceron/ReadMe.md

 ## Code review 📝
 Check the [code review](CODE_REVIEW.MD) information to find out how a **Pull Request** is evaluated for this project and what other coding standards you should consider when you want to contribute.

+## Current effort
+Create indexing pathing in vault for easy indexing of vault data by desired variable.